 A: Yes, it is true through that social media can certainly draw attention to issues, in the process, this often complicates issues.
 All of this attention may not be positive.
 When it comes to LGBTQ issues, we have digital media platforms drawing attention, ensuring that voices get out there.
 But what it also does is sometimes draw a great deal of trolling, which can lead to extreme harassment for LGBTQ activists.
 Because of this harassment, activists who usually do this work and take care of the emotional labor involved can often feel very emotionally fraught.
 Digital technologies truly have proved to be a very useful tool for minorities and marginalized groups.
 They have provided an alternative forum for LGBTQ activists, and because of digitization, LGBTQ w88 is no longer restricted to certain areas, or certain groups.
 Today, because of digital tools, communication is borderless, and therefore this w88 also in certain cases is boundaryless.
 So, when the U.S. alters marriage laws for LGBTQ communities, this positivity isn’t bound exclusively to the U.S. It can be an example for activists across the world to make similar demands in their own countries.

-A: My international perspective really helps me appreciate the different nuances that media, especially as it relates to activism, has within different contexts.
+A: My international perspective really helps me appreciate the different nuances that media, especially as it relates to w88, has within different contexts.
 It appears that media in the U.S. is less censored and more independent, but the perception of freedom is different in different countries.
-Through a global lens, I can also understand and analyze the way different interests, like economic or religious groups, can have an w88 on how certain media operates.
+Through a global lens, I can also understand and analyze the way different interests, like economic or religious groups, can have an impact on how certain media operates.

 Q: For people who are just starting to look at w88 and protest within the LGBTQIA+ community, what is the main point you’d want them to understand?